On the precanonical structure of the Schr\"odinger wave functional: Introduction

-Whereas the fields quantization based on the canonical Hamiltonization is well elaborated and underlies QFT as we know it, an approach to quantization of fields which is based on the De Donder-Weyl (DW) generalization of Hamiltonian mechanics to field theory was put forward only recently \cite{ka-qft,ka-qft2,ka-qft3} (c.f. also discussions of similar ideas by other authors in \cite{norris,navarro,sardan-q,hamburg,nik-q}).
-In the context of quantization of gravity \cite{ik2,ik4,ik5} the approach was later called {\em precanonical quantization}.
+Whereas the field quantization based on the canonical Hamiltonization is well elaborated and underlies QFT as we know it, an approach to quantization of fields based on the De Donder-Weyl (DW) generalization of Hamiltonian mechanics to field theory was put forward only recently \cite{ka-qft,ka-qft2,ka-qft3} (c.f. also discussions of similar ideas by other authors in \cite{norris,navarro,sardan-q,hamburg,nik-q}).
+In the context of quantization of gravity \cite{ik2,ik4,ik5} the approach was later given the name of {\em precanonical quantization.}

-While the connection between the canonical and DW Hamiltonization is sufficiently clear on the classical level (see e.g. \cite{gimmsy}), the relation between the respective quantizations has been rather problematic for long time (see \cite{ka-qft,ik-pla} for earlier discussions).
+While the connection between the canonical and DW Hamiltonizations is sufficiently clear on the classical level (see e.g. \cite{gimmsy}), the relation between the respective quantizations has been rather problematic for a long time (see \cite{ka-qft,ik-pla} for earlier discussions).
 In the recent paper \cite{myschrod11} we found a formula connecting the Schr\"odinger wave functional with the precanonical wave functions in the case of scalar field theory.
-However, the derivation was based on an {\em ad hoc\/} Ansatz, so that it remained unclear how general the resul it.
-In this paper we establish a connection between QFT based on canonical quantization in the functional Schr\"odinger representation and, respectively, precanonical quantization without any {\em a priori\/} assumptions regarding the form of this relation, except the general assumption that the relation between the Schr\"odinger wave functional and precanonical wave function may exist (c.f.
+However, the derivation was based on an {\em ad hoc\/} Ansatz, so that it remained unclear how general the result is.
+In this paper we establish a connection between QFT based on canonical quantization in the functional Schr\"odinger representation and a formulation based on precanonical quantization without any {\em a priori\/} assumptions regarding the form of this relation, except a very general possible relation between the Schr\"odinger wave functional and precanonical wave function (c.f.
 Eq. (\ref{bpsi}) below).

 In Sect.
 2 we present a comparative outline of the elements of canonical and precanonical quantization, which are essential for our purposes.
 In Sect.
 3 we derive the functional derivative Schr\"odinger equation for quantum scalar field theory from the corresponding Dirac-like partial derivative precanonical analogue of the Schr\"odinger equation.
-The consideration leads to the relation between the Schr\"odinger wave functional in the canonical quantization and the Clifford-valued wave function in precanonical quantization.
-As an example of the application of our result, we construct the vacuum state functional of the free scalar field theory from the precanonical ground state wave functions.
-The concluding discussion is found in Sect.
+This consideration leads to a relation between the Schr\"odinger wave functional known from the canonical quantization and the Clifford-valued wave function appearing in precanonical quantization.
+As an application of our result, we construct the vacuum state functional of the free scalar field theory from the precanonical ground state wave functions.
+A concluding discussion is found in Sect.
 4.